oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 ![Eclipse console tab](images/eclipse-run-console-tab.png)

-In the console you'll see a bunch of output representing the loging information generated as the storefront starts up
+In the console you'll see a bunch of output representing the loging information generated as the storefront starts up.

 ```
-2020.01.03 19:39:40 INFO com.oracle.labs.helidon.storefront.Main Thread[main,5,main]: Starting server
-2020.01.03 19:39:41 INFO org.jboss.weld.Version Thread[main,5,main]: WELD-000900: 3.1.1 (Final)
-2020.01.03 19:39:41 INFO org.jboss.weld.Bootstrap Thread[main,5,main]: WELD-ENV-000020: Using jandex for bean discovery
-2020.01.03 19:39:41 INFO org.jboss.weld.Event Thread[main,5,main]: WELD-000411: Observer method [BackedAnnotatedMethod] private io.helidon.microprofile.openapi.IndexBuilder.processAnnotatedType(@Observes ProcessAnnotatedType<X>) receives events for all annotated types.
-Consider restricting events using @WithAnnotations or a generic type with bounds.
-2020.01.03 19:39:41 INFO org.jboss.weld.Event Thread[main,5,main]: WELD-000411: Observer method [BackedAnnotatedMethod] public org.glassfish.jersey.ext.cdi1x.internal.ProcessAllAnnotatedTypes.processAnnotatedType(@Observes ProcessAnnotatedType<?>, BeanManager) receives events for all annotated types.
-Consider restricting events using @WithAnnotations or a generic type with bounds.
-2020.01.03 19:39:42 INFO org.jboss.weld.Bootstrap Thread[main,5,main]: WELD-ENV-002003: Weld SE container c9a54300-79f1-4568-b61e-d9aa8322d693 initialized
-2020.01.03 19:39:42 INFO io.smallrye.openapi.api.OpenApiDocument Thread[main,5,main]: OpenAPI document initialized: io.smallrye.openapi.api.models.OpenAPIImpl@28279a49
-2020.01.03 19:39:42 INFO io.helidon.webserver.NettyWebServer Thread[main,5,main]: Version: 1.3.1
+...
 2020.01.03 19:39:42 INFO io.helidon.webserver.NettyWebServer Thread[nioEventLoopGroup-2-2,10,main]: Channel '@default' started: [id: 0xe4f91c20, L:/0:0:0:0:0:0:0:0:8080]
 2020.01.03 19:39:42 INFO io.helidon.microprofile.server.ServerImpl Thread[nioEventLoopGroup-2-2,10,main]: Server started on http://localhost:8080 (and all other host addresses) in 71 milliseconds.
 2020.01.03 19:39:42 INFO com.oracle.labs.helidon.storefront.Main Thread[main,5,main]: Running on http://localhost:8080
 ```

-We can see the URL that our server is running on http://localhost:8080 (8080 is the port we've chosen in the Heldion config, we'll look at this later)
+On the last line of the output, we can see the URL that our server is running on http://localhost:8080 (8080 is the port we've chosen in the Heldion config, we'll look at this later)

-Now in a terminal on the desktop let's try opening it (to open a terminal click right on the Linux desktop in the client VM and take the Terminal option)
+- Open a Terminal window on the desktop (use the icon *Terminal* or click right on the Linux desktop in the client VM and take the Terminal option)

-Using curl let's test the http://localhost:8080/store/stocklevel REST endpoint
+- Issue the following **curl** command to test the http://localhost:8080/store/stocklevel REST endpoint
+  - ` curl -i -X GET http://localhost:8080/store/stocklevel`

+Example Result :

 ```
 $ curl -i -X GET http://localhost:8080/store/stocklevel